rlauer6/perl-Amazon-Lambda-Runtime/README.md

    of the current event.
 You can see a reference implementation in `bash` that the folks at AWS provide as a guide [here](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).
-This project will implement something we'll call the _Custom Perl Runtime Layer_ or *CPRL*.
+This project will implement something I'll call the _Custom Perl Runtime Layer_ or *CPRL*.
 1. A handler, written in Perl that acts as your Lambda function